Chris Dawson (rugby league): Rugby career

 Both Chris and Paul played rugby union for Eastern Suburbs.

 The Dawson brothers switched codes to play rugby league for the Newtown Jets in 1972.
 Chris Dawson played in the second row along with Paul for the Newtown Jets club for five seasons.
 The Dawson brothers were part of the 1973 New South Wales Rugby League Club Championship winning team.

 Subsequent career

 After their rugby careers finished, both Chris and Paul Dawson became physical education teachers at public high schools on the Northern Beaches and North Shore of Sydney.
-Dawson was teaching at Cromer High School in 1981 when he commenced a sexual relationship with a 16-year-old pupil, Joanne Curtis, while he was married to Lynette Dawson.
+Dawson was teaching at Cromer High School in 1980 when he commenced a sexual relationship with a 16-year-old pupil, Joanne Curtis, while he was married to Lynette Dawson.

 The Dawson brothers and families moved to Queensland in 1985.
 Chris Dawson worked at Keebra Park State High School first then later moved to Coombabah State High School to work with his brother Paul.

-In 2003 Dawson was working at St Ursula's College in Yeppoon, Queensland.
+In 2003 Dawson was working at St Ursula's College in Yeppoon, Queensland before being fired from his job during the 2003 coronial inquest on Lynette's death.